roemvaar/cs_notes/docs/data_structures/linked_lists.md

 The linked list is a simple data structure, which is the basis for a surprising number of problem solutions regarding the handling of dynamic data.

-### Must study problems:

-* Reverse a linked list
-* Check if a linked list is acyclic - slow and fast pointers
-* Linked List Flattening/Unflattening (multi-level, PIE)
-* Implement the Linked List Push and Pop functions.

 **Hint:** Take care of the pointer-to-pointer structure.
 Nodes are to be created in memory with dynamic memory allocation.